Sennen Class - Reception KS2

 Welcome to Sennen!

 Sennen class is led by Jenny Buckland assisted by a team of teaching assistants who are extremely knowledgeable of the needs of the pupils.
-We are supported by a team of Physiotherapists, Occupational Therapists and Speech and Language Therapists with whom we work closely to produce targets and programmes for the pupils.
+We are supported by the Specialist Intervention Therapy Team, a team of Physiotherapists, Occupational Therapists and Speech and Language Therapists with whom we work closely to produce targets and programmes for the pupils.
 These programmes are built into our everyday learning and the therapists enjoy joining us to see their programmes in action!
 Sennen class provides a happy, stimulating, fun and safe place to learn.

 Sennen class learn through a structured and holistic multi-sensory curriculum.
 This is informed by a developmental perspective where the starting point is the individual learner (EHC plan).
 The curriculum is personalised for each pupil and addresses the priority areas relating to the development of the learners throughout the day.
-The aim in Sennen class is for each learner to achieve his or her potential in terms of
+The aim in Sennen class is for each learner to achieve his or her potential in terms of Cognition & Learning, Communication & Interaction (Receptive and Expressive), Sensory Development, Physical & Motor Skills, Social and Emotional and Mental Health.

 Reading in Sennen Class.